PatrickEkkel/DumpsterFS/README.md

 Portable filesystem that is designed to be compatible with services like Hastebin, Github, Pastebin and other services that allow uploading text files.

-At this moment i have build system in place, so if you want to run it install the following
+At this moment i have no build system in place, so if you want to run it install the following

 for Ubuntu
 apt-get install Python3.7